 - Prior to the sign off of a SSU the trainee must review their progress against the required workplace-based assessments, volume of practice (cases and/or procedures) and courses with the SSU supervisor. - The SSU supervisor will have access to the training portfolio system to complete the SSU review form but does not have independent access to the trainee's training record.
-The trainee can show the SSU supervisor their full training record on request.

-- The SSU supervisor will ask the trainee three questions and indicate if the questions have been satisfactorily answered.
-The aim is to assess the trainee's general ability across that SSU and their understanding of management of relevant cases.
-A question bank based on the relevant learning outcomes have been developed for each SSU to assist supervisors. - If the trainee has not met the learning goals for that SSU and/or is not at the standard described, then they should not be signed off.
+The trainee can show the SSU supervisor their full training record on request. - The SSU supervisor will ask the trainee three questions and indicate if the questions have been satisfactorily answered.
+The aim is to assess the trainee's general ability across that SSU and their understanding of management of relevant cases. - If the trainee has not met the learning goals for that SSU and/or is not at the standard described, then they should not be signed off.
 The SSU supervisor should outline what further actions are required to meet SSU requirements.
 This may include additional WBAs or teaching and learning cases as evidence that the learning goals have been met. - If the trainee has met all the requirements of the SSU then the SSU supervisor will provide a feedback summary, complete and submit the SSU review in the training portfolio system. - A supervisor of training must verify the SSU review.
 They will confirm that the consultant completing the SSU review is the training site's appointed SSU supervisor.